luroess/traenslenzor/docs/report/chapters/components/08_comp_document_class_detector.typ

   )
 ] <fig-doc-cls-test-examples>

+Inspecting 4 sample figures in @fig-doc-cls-test-examples, we notice that the "documents" exhibit features that are atypical for modern document scans.
+This lets us suspect that models trained on this dataset may not generalization well to real-world documents.

 *Data loading (Hugging Face).* We load RVL-CDIP from the Hugging Face Hub (`chainyo/rvl-cdip`) using `load_dataset(...)` and cache it locally (see `RVLCDIPConfig` in #blink("https://github.com/luroess/traenslenzor/blob/master/traenslenzor/doc_classifier/data_handling/huggingface_rvl_cdip_ds.py")[`traenslenzor/doc_classifier/data_handling/huggingface_rvl_cdip_ds.py`]).
 Transforms are attached through `HFDataset.set_transform(...)` with a pickleable batch wrapper (`_TransformApplier`) to enable Lightning DataLoader multiprocessing.
 For fast iteration and Optuna sweeps, `DocDataModule` supports deterministic subsampling via `limit_num_samples` (shuffle #sym.arrow.r select prefix) in `traenslenzor/doc_classifier/lightning/lit_datamodule.py`.